instituutnederlandsetaal/BlackLab/site/docs/guide/xpath-examples.md

+---
+excludeFromSidebar: true # see vitepress sidebar config
+description: Contains examples that we link to sometimes, but aren't in the main doc navs
+---

 # Example XPaths

 [When using Saxon](/guide/how-to-configure-indexing.md#xpath-support-level) you have extensive possibilities using XPath in BlackLab configuration.
 Some noteworthy examples are shown below.